yokeswarans/End-to-End-LSTM-GRU---Predicting-the-next-word/README.md

 3. **Prediction**: The LSTM model outputs probability distribution over all words
 4. **Output**: The word with highest probability is returned as prediction

-## Future Improvements

-- [ ] Train on larger and more diverse datasets
-- [ ] Experiment with GRU layers
-- [ ] Add beam search for multiple word suggestions
-- [ ] Implement attention mechanism
-- [ ] Deploy on cloud platform

 ## License